What happens when you don’t have a solid sales enablement strategy?

 • Battlecards: Information on how your sales team can improve their objection-handling skills.

-Often, businesses will have a whole host of sales resources, but they might not be easily accessible, and some content will undoubtedly be out of date.
+Often, businesses will have a huge collection of sales resources, but they might not be easily accessible, and some content may be outdated.

 To pull your company’s most valuable resources together, consider creating a sales playbook.

-Start by taking a thorough look at all your business’s available materials.
+Start by taking a thorough look at all the materials your business has available.

 Sort through them and begin building an effective sales playbook that makes it easier for sales reps to find what they need.

-Creating a comprehensive sales playbook as part of your sales enablement strategy will help your teams to reach their targets and improve your business’s overall ROI.
+Creating a comprehensive sales playbook as part of your sales enablement strategy can help your teams reach their targets and improve your business’s overall ROI.

-• Internal-facing content like training videos and internal messaging.
+• Internal-facing content, such as training videos and internal messaging.

 Your sales team should be able to instantly access the right content from anywhere and at any time.

-With PandaDoc for sales your team can create, collaborate on, and share all kinds of critical documents, all in one place.
+With PandaDoc for sales, your team can create, collaborate on, and share all types of critical documents in one place.

 2. Training and coaching